GIfatahTH/states_rebuilder/README.md

 * [**States_rebuilder from A to Z using global functional injection**](https://github.com/GIfatahTH/states_rebuilder/wiki/00-functional_injection)

-## Basics 🧗‍♀️:
+## Basics:
-You are new to `states_rebuilder` this is right place to start from.
-The order is tailor-made for you:
+Since you are new to `states_rebuilder`, this is the right place for you to explore.
+The order below is tailor-made for you 😃:

 * [**The simplest counter app**](examples/001-flutter_default_counter_app) Default flutter counter app refactored using `states_rebuilder`.
 You will understand the concept of `ReactiveModel` and how to make a pure dart class reactive.
 You will see the use of `ReactiveModel.create`, `setValue`, `isIdle`, `isWaiting`, `hasData`, `hasError`, `onIdle`, `onWaiting`, `onError`, `onData`, `whenConnectionState`, `StateBuilder` and `WhenRebuilder`.